wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/splunk/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn how to install Splunk Enterprise as a single instance or as a multi-instance cluster along with the Splunk forwarder and the Wazuh Splunk app.
+  :description: Learn how to install Splunk Enterprise as a single or multi-instance cluster along with the Splunk forwarder and the Wazuh Splunk app.

 .. _installation_splunk: